Ben-Stoltzman/Spatial-modeling-1/Assignment 3.md

 ```python
 processing.run("native:buffer", {'INPUT':'farm_borders_M.gpkg|layername=farm_borders','DISTANCE':3,'SEGMENTS':5,'END_CAP_STYLE':0,'JOIN_STYLE':0,'MITER_LIMIT':2,'DISSOLVE':False,'SEPARATE_DISJOINT':False,'OUTPUT':'TEMPORARY_OUTPUT'})
 ```
 The importance of this map was to show the high primary productivity (indicated by dark green) in g C/m²/year.
-With the high primary productivity within the Red Natura 2000 site being close to our piloted site it would most likely ensure a higher probability of species
+With the high primary productivity within the Red Natura 2000 site being close to our piloted site it would most likely ensure a higher probability of species moving to the rewilded site.
+Higher primary productivity would show more stable ecosystems.

 [Map 1 Assignment 3.pdf](https://github.com/user-attachments/files/17969888/Map.1.Assignment.3.pdf)